top of page

 Coastal cliff along Big Sur highway

 In Big Sur the battle between uplift and erosion has been won by uplift.
 The mountains rose quicker than waves rain, wind and landslides could erode them.
-However, rock pile remnants of old sea walls and coastal rock falls are proof that erosive power of waves continues to alter the coastline.
+Nonetheless, remnants of ancient sea walls and coastal rock falls serve as evidence that the erosive force of the waves still reshapes the coastline.

 Coastal rock falls along Highway i in Big Sur

-One of planned excursions was to hike the overlook trail to McWay Fall in Julia Pfeiffer Burns Sate Park.
-This easy, out and back trail is about half a mile in total.
-As everyone mentions on their online reviews, the trail concludes at the viewpoint for the falls since the path leading down to the beach is currently inaccessible due to erosion.
+One of the planned excursions was to hike the overlook trail to McWay Fall in Julia Pfeiffer Burns State Park.
+This straightforward, round-trip trail is approximately half a mile long.
+As noted in numerous online reviews, the trail ends at the viewpoint for the falls because the path down to the beach is currently inaccessible due to erosion.

 Half way to the overlook, the trail passes through a short tunnel under the highway.